trozware/troznet/_posts/2017-06-18-json-parsing-in-swift-4.md

 }
 ```

 The first thing to note is that the Swift struct (and its embedded structs) use multiple different types: Int, String, Double, Address, Coordinates, Company.
 The JSON data only has strings and numbers and even then, some of the numbers are really strings - look at the lat & lng entries.
-So converting from JSON to aå struct and back again has always been problematic, but lets give it a go using built-in Swift 3 processing with no external libraries.
+So converting from JSON to a struct and back again has always been problematic, but let's give it a go using built-in Swift 3 processing with no external libraries.

 ### Decoding in Swift 3: